JuliaGPU/CUDA.jl/docs/src/index.md

 ```
 Pkg.add("CUDAnative")
+using CUDAnative

+# optionally
 Pkg.test("CUDAnative")
 ```

 For now, only Linux and macOS are supported.
+The build step will discover the available CUDA and LLVM installations, and figure out which devices can be programmed using that set-up.
+It depends on CUDAdrv and LLVM being properly configured.

+Even if the build fails, CUDAnative.jl should always be loadable.
+This simplifies use by downstream packages, until there is proper language support for conditional modules.
+You can check whether the package has been built properly by inspecting the `CUDAnative.configured` global variable.